KannaKim/VAC---Valorant-community/README.md

 # this is a simple website I designed for CRUD operation
-> I used mysql / nodejs / angular in the process
+> I used mysql / nodejs & expressjs / angular in the process

 ## website preview: